 Online reputation management (ORM) means taking control of the online conversation.
 Its techniques and strategies ensure that people find the right materials when they look for you on the Internet.

-Done well, online reputation management creates balance, counteracts misleading trends, and allows you to put your best foot forward.
+The purpose of online reputation management is to create balance, counteract misleading trends, and allow you to put your best foot forward.

 Your online reputation is forever

 If someone writes something negative about you online, it can put you at a serious disadvantage over the long term—especially if you’re not aware of it.
 You might never know why you didn’t get that apartment you wanted, or why a job offer never materialized after that phenomenal interview.

 It’s important to keep tabs on what people are saying about you online and then take steps to correct any inaccuracies.
 (Here are some tips to help you get started.)

 For the same reasons, you also need to monitor things that you post yourself.
 Thanks to social media, even posts from decades earlier can come back to harm you.
 Consider the following examples, all vastly different:

 - James Gunn: Lost his position as the director of the Guardians Of The Galaxy movies after some offensive jokes that he tweeted years ago came to light.

 - Harvard admissions: In 2017, ten college students lost their acceptance to Harvard because of their offensive social media posts.